json-api/json-api/_format/1.1/index.md

 The value of each member **MUST** comply with the variant of ISO 8601 used by JavaScript's `JSON.stringify` method to format Javascript `Date` objects.

-Any unrecognized members in this object **MUST** be ignored by the application processing the document.

 ## Keywords

 This profile defines the following keywords: